 In the beginning, only the men of the Samoan tribes were allowed to get tattooed.
 According to their culture, women were banned from such displays of artwork.
-However, as the years went by, the ban on inking the ladies of Samoa was lifted and they too enjoyed the pride of the Samoan tattoo designs.
-But, no matter if you were a man or a woman you had to go to your parents and the rest of your family before getting a tattoo.
-This is because getting one is not considered just a personal choice.
-It is a decision dealing with family pride and getting permission from the family is required before a person was inked.
-Now that we lived in a different type of world now, this is no longer a requirement but something many Samoans do nonetheless.
+However, as the years went by, the ban was lifted.
+Samoan women can enjoy the pride of getting Samoan tattoos.
+But, no matter if you were a man or a woman, you had to go to your parents and the rest of your family before getting a tattoo.
+It is because getting one is not considered just a personal choice.
+It is a decision dealing with family pride, and getting permission from the family is required before a person gets a tattoo.
+Now that we live in a different world, this is no longer a requirement but something many Samoans do.
 Asking permission is a sign of respect for the family and the family name.

 Traditional Samoan Tattoo Designs for Men and Women

-Traditionally speaking, a young Samoan man was considered ready to get his first samoan tattoo design when puberty came.
-The reason behind the choice of puberty was that they thought the skin stretched enough for the ink to be supported for the rest of their lives.
-In ancient days getting the first Samoan tattoo design was more of a ritual than anything else.
-The first design was known as the Pe’a and went from the waist all the way down to the knee.
+Traditionally speaking, a young Samoan man was considered ready to get his first Samoan tattoo when puberty came.
+They chose puberty because they thought the skin stretched enough to support the ink throughout their lives.
+In ancient days getting the first Samoan tattoo was more of a ritual than anything else.
+The first tattoo was known as the Pe’a and went from the waist down to the knee.
 Unfortunately for these young men, this also included inking the genitals and the posterior.
 (Are the guys shivering yet?)
-The designs used were geometric, curves, lines and leaves from the pandanus tree.
-Nowadays men from a Samoan background can go with any theme they choose, though many stick with the traditional look (less the genital art!)
+The designs used were geometric, curves, lines, and leaves from the pandanus tree.
+Nowadays, men from a Samoan background can go with any theme they choose, though many sticks with the traditional look (less the genital art!)

-When it comes to traditional Samoan tattoo designs for women, they are a much more delicate and simple thing.
-Even when women were allowed to have tattoos they were not shown off in the way that men’s were.
-I think this carried over just a bit into today’s world, though many women (no matter what their family history) choose areas of their body to tattoo that can be seen by all.
+When it comes to traditional Samoan tattoo designs for women, they are much more delicate and simple.
+Even when women were allowed to have tattoos, they did not show off their tattoos the way men did.
+I think this carried over just a bit into today’s world, though many women (no matter what their family history) choose areas of their body to tattoo that all can see.
 While the men’s tattoos were known as Pe’a, the women’s were known as Malu.
-Theirs goes from the upper part of the thigh to just below the knee.
+Theirs go from the upper part of the thigh to just below the knee.
 They were also allowed to get tattoos on their arms as long as they were small and tasteful.
-As stated before, times have changed and many women get larger and more colorful tattoos.
-Common Samoan tattoo designs for women include starfish, small dots, and wiggly lines in specific patterns.
+As stated before, times have changed, and many women get larger and more colorful tattoos.
+Standard Samoan tattoo designs for women include starfish, small dots, and wiggly lines in specific patterns.

-Although the traditional Samoan tattoo was done in black ink (There was no other choice in the beginning!), today you can use as many colors as you wish.
-Although many people stick with black ink to hold onto the traditional look, others go with bright and vibrant colors; especially women.
+Although the traditional Samoan tattoos were done in black ink (There was no other choice in the beginning!), you can use as many colors as you wish today.
+Many people stick with black ink to hold onto the traditional look, and others go with bright and vibrant colors, especially women.
 The most popular colors to use for Samoan tattoo designs are orange, red, and blue.
-Women who get flower designs may choose colors such as pink, purple, and green depending on the design and the flower.
+Women who get flower designs may choose colors such as pink, purple, and green depending on the flower design and flower.

 As seen above, the placement of Samoan tattoo designs was fairly strict back in the day.
-Today it acceptable to put them anywhere you choose!
-Men mostly choose a sleeve tattoo, a tattoo on the calf or a tattoo somewhere on the back.
-Some women go with sleeves, but the majority goes with something small on the calf or on the back, neck or shoulder.
+Today it is acceptable to put them anywhere you choose!
+Men mostly choose a sleeve tattoo, a tattoo on the calf, or a tattoo somewhere on the back.
+Some women go with sleeves, but the majority goes with something small on the calf or the back, neck, or shoulder.
 Some even get inked on the top of their feet.

 More Samoan Tattoo Designs